 They measure bore pressure in Pounds Per Square Inch (PSI) because it’s the easiest and most effective way to measure the pressure coming out of a barrel.

 When you choose an AR platform, knowing the PSI is a helpful way to understand how high the pressure in your barrel is.
 A 20" barrel has almost less than 5X the pressure of a 5.5" barrel.
 This is because the bullet has more time in the barrel to balance the pressure.

 Understanding the bore pressure inside each AR barrel length will also help you get an idea of the felt- recoil you can expect.
 A shorter barrel can have a helluva kick if shooting something as powerful as a 5.56mm or 7.62mm bullet.

-There are ways that some companies, like Maxim Defense, can help mitigate the felt-recoil to allow for more shot-to-shot accuracy.
-My favorite feature for the PDX is the SCW stock because of the customization and an incredibly low-profile feel.
+There are ways that some companies, like Maxim Defense, can help mitigate the felt recoil to allow for more shot-to-shot accuracy.
+My favorite feature of the PDX is the SCW stock because of the customization and an incredibly low-profile feel.

 What’s The Bullet Velocity of AR-15 Barrels?

 I love using a table because it shows the connection between bullet velocity and bore pressure.
 You can (mostly) assume that if the bullet is slower, it’s accompanied by more pressure.

 For example, the fastest bullets are those with the least bore pressure whereas, the slowest bullets coincide with the high bore pressure.